DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **E. Do you use opacity and dot size so that scatterplots with lots of data points are not just a mass of interpretable dots?**

+The dots are shown beautifully on the clustering plot.

 **F. Do you write captions explaining what a reader should conclude from each figure (not just saying what it is but what it tells you)?